 A new, highly anticipated update to standards for reprocessing reusable endoscopic medical devices classifies flexible endoscopes — including duodenoscopes, bronchoscopes, ureteroscopes, cystoscopes, and others — as "high-risk," necessitating sterilization rather than high-level disinfection to rid the scopes of contaminants that could harm patients.

 The document, ANSI/AAMI ST91:2021, Flexible and semi-rigid endoscope processing in health care facilities, states that high-level disinfection (HLD) may not “reliably inactivate” certain types of microorganisms.
-All flexible endoscopes should undergo sterilization to lower the risk of biofilm formation and enhance patient safety, according to the updated guidelines from the Association for the Advancement of Medical Instrumentation (AAMI).
+All flexible endoscopes should undergo sterilization to lower the risk of biofilm formation and enhance patient safety, according to the updated guidance from the Association for the Advancement of Medical Instrumentation (AAMI).
 Cleaning verification tests should be performed after each use of these scopes.

 Other updates include revisions to guidance on disinfecting and sterilization, drying, and storage of flexible endoscopes, as well as suggested quality control procedures.

-AAMI’s ST91 committee, which revised the guidelines, “recognizes that transitioning from HLD to sterilization as the standard of care will take time in terms of the endoscope and sterilizer manufacturers implementing necessary technological advances and for healthcare facilities to provide the budgetary and site accommodations” to implement changes, according to Susan Klacik, who wrote an extensive summary of ST91.
+AAMI’s ST91 committee, which revised the standards, “recognizes that transitioning from HLD to sterilization as the standard of care will take time in terms of the endoscope and sterilizer manufacturers implementing necessary technological advances and for healthcare facilities to provide the budgetary and site accommodations” to implement changes, according to Susan Klacik, who wrote an extensive summary of ST91.

 While the standard does not yet mandate sterilization, it “recommends healthcare facilities begin making the necessary steps toward sterilization for flexible endoscopes.”